MetPX/sarracenia/doc/Admin.rst

 - load roles from .config/sarra/default.conf
 - obtain a list of users and exchanges on the pump
-- for each user in a *role* option:: create user if required set    user permissions from its role (on creation) create user exchanges   from its role
+- for each user in a *role* option::

+      declare the user on the broker if missing. set    user permissions corresponding to its role (on creation) create user exchanges   corresponding to its role

 - users which have no declared role are deleted.
 - user exchanges which do not correspond to users' roles are deleted ('xl_*,xs_*')